 Libido is one of the many functions of testosterone.
 There’s a little bit of a trick that nature seems to play on us.
-Often times you might not have enough T to “get it up” though the desire may still be there.
+Often times, you might not have enough T to “get it up,” though the desire might still be there.

-Although testosterone has a natural decline with age, there are lots of things that you can do to restore it towards optimal and youthful levels.
+Although testosterone naturally declines with age, there are lots of things that you can do to restore it towards optimal and youthful levels.
 These include steps like diet, working out, sleep, having sex and much more.
 Be sure to check out this article on Men’s Hormone Health for more details, including the related hormones, enzymes and other factors at play.

 2 – Dopamine

 Another aspect of libido appears to be the neurotransmitter dopamine.
 Dopamine has a lot to do with desire, sexual and otherwise.

 Dr. William Wong told an amazing story of Parkinson’s patients, at 60 and 70 years old, having sex like rabbits.
 This was because Parkinson’s has been treated with a drug called levodopa to restore dopamine levels.

 The good news is there is a natural herb for this too.
 Mucuna is rich in L-dopa, the precursor to dopamine.
 For this reason, it appears to be great for getting your dopamine levels functioning better (and in a moment you’ll find out a couple reasons they can be disturbed from modern-day living).

 Whether it is through this dopamine-precursor or through another mechanism, Mucuna pruriens has been shown to support both testosterone and growth hormone levels.
 This is a very exciting herb.